-When out-of-province patients or patients affiliated with Non-Insured Health Benefits for First Nations and Inuit (NIHB), or other health benefits programs require the services of a provincial pharmacy, ask whether they have ever:
+When out-of-province patients require the services of a provincial pharmacy, ask whether they have ever:

 - Lived in Newfoundland & Labrador?

 - Received a MCP card?

 - Previously received healthcare in the province?

 - Presented to any NL hospital?

 - Had a prescription filled in the province?